Like Father: Plot

-The officiant is her boss, and he shares some personal details about the groom, and then turns to Rachel.
-Then her phone drops out of the bouquet.
-The groom realizes she won’t ever really get away from her job and he calls off the wedding.
+The officiant is her boss, who shares some personal details about the groom, and then turns to Rachel.
+When her phone drops out of the bouquet, the groom realizes she will not ever really get away from her job and calls off the wedding.

-Then, estranged father Harry (Kelsey Grammer) who Rachel has not seen since she was five years old, is at the wedding and sees it all.
-He races out and she isn’t far behind.
+Then her estranged father Harry, whom Rachel has not seen since she was five years old, is at the wedding and sees it all.
+He races out and she is not far behind.

 The next day Rachel tries, and fails, to be a professional back in the office.
 Sent home, she soon binge drinks alone, then Harry catches up with her and they resume in a bar.
 Spending all night drinking, they make the drunken decision to take the pre-booked Caribbean honeymoon cruise together.
 The morning after, out at sea, the trip seems somewhat less amusing.

-The two arrive as strangers, but over the course of a few adventures, a couple of umbrella-clad cocktails and much soul-searching, they return with a renewed appreciation for family and life.
+The pair arrive as strangers, but over the course of a few adventures, a couple of umbrella-clad cocktails and much soul-searching, they return with a renewed appreciation for family and life.

 Harry is a deadbeat dad and the trip is his road to redemption.
-Like Rachel, he had been a workaholic, but through being there for his business partner as family he sacrifices his company to care for him.
+Like Rachel, he had been a workaholic but, through being there for his business partner as family, he sacrifices his company to care for him.

-We see a glimpse of Rachel’s big client, a couple, hippie organic former New Yorker potato chip makers, now living upstate.
+A glimpse is seen of Rachel’s big client, a couple of former New Yorkers, hippies who decided to become organic potato chip makers, now living upstate.
 An example of people who abandoned the rat race for a more fulfilling life.
-And Harry and Rachel bond with the three couples assigned to their dinner table on the cruise: one young, one 50-year-anniversary, and one mid-life newlyweds.

-A breaking point comes when Rachel insists on being on her phone at a gorgeous secluded waterfall.
-Throwing it into the water, Harry wakes her up to the realization that she’s missing out on life.
-They team up in two big cruise competitions, winning both a ‘Newlywed Game’ and the cruise finale silly karaoke number.
+Harry and Rachel bond with the three couples assigned to their dinner table on the cruise: one young, one 50-year-anniversary, and one mid-life newlyweds.
+On a hike with the group, a breaking point comes when Rachel insists on being on her phone at a gorgeous secluded waterfall.
+Throwing it into the water, Harry begins to wake her up to the fact that she is missing out on life.

+After receiving a call from a collection service at her work, Rachel learns Harry is bankrupt.
+Thinking he came to her for money, she unloads on him only to find out Harry's business partner Gabe died and left him feeling lonely and regretting his life decisions.
+He tells her he's got the bankruptcy handled and came looking to repair his relationship with her and will be moving to Los Angeles after settling his debts.
+At the end of the cruise, their relationship is much improved and Rachel promises to help him move.

-At first, after the cruise Rachel dives head first into her new role in her advertising company, forgetting any lessons she may have learned.
+At first, after the cruise Rachel dives head first into a new role in her advertising company, forgetting any lessons she may have learned.
 Her breakthrough comes at the very end.
-She reroutes a trip to meet with their big upstate client for L.A. to help her dad’s move as promised.
+She reroutes a trip to meet with their big upstate client for L.A. to help her dad move as promised.